abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 that it is unchanging and permanent?
 Is it trustworthy?*Well, not for sure.

-So, it's important to investigate and reflect on aniccā—to take it in.
+So, it's important to investigate and reflect on aniccā---to take it in.
 When we do this, we're able to apply a true form of wisdom, which doesn't require knowing a lot of things.
 This wisdom is the ability to abide in a place of stability, even as we stay aware of and feel the